fsquillace/juju-old/README.md

     vim plugins.

 ## Advanced use
-If you want to place the packages in another the folder destination different from the default one (~/.juju), type the following:
+If you want to place the packages in a particular folder different from the default one (~/.juju), type the following:

     $> JUJU_PACKAGE_HOME=<new_destination_folder> juju -i <package_name>

-When JuJu install a package it first creates a temporary directory in /tmp/juju.XXXXXX for buiding the package.
+When JuJu installs a package it first creates a temporary directory in /tmp/juju.XXXXXX for buiding the package.
-After installing the package the temporary directory is removed.
+After installing the package the temporary directory is automatically removed.
 If you want to keep the temporary directory for debugging purposes just type:

     $> JUJU_DEBUG=1 juju -i <package_name>